RaymondNguyn/NGINX-2420/README.md

 # NGINX-2420
 Assignment 3 for linux 2420 w/ Arch Linux Server

-# NGINX 2 Domain Set-up
+# NGINX Domain Set-up
-We will be setting up NGINX hosting 2 domains on a single server, before we start please read the following to understand what is going on.
+We will be setting up NGINX hosting a domain with server blocks, before we start please read the following to understand what is going on.

 ## Prerequisite
 Assuming we already have an Arch Linux Server droplet set-up aswell as sudo access in your system.
 Proceed with the tutorial: